 The bid strategies available on TikTok are

-Although there’s no upper ceiling, TikTok does require a daily or lifetime budget minimum of $50 if you’re advertising at the campaign level (that’s per each campaign).
+TikTok requires a daily minimum budget of $50 to advertise at the campaign level (that's per each campaign).

-Some ad formats, however, can be more expensive, like the branded hashtag challenge, which can cost advertisers upwards of $150,000.
+Some ad formats are more expensive, like the branded hashtag challenge, which is a minimum of $50,000.

-• the fully immersive video format helps with higher engagement
+- The fully immersive video format creates engagement

 TikTok is a platform with a lot of buzz and a huge user base, and the right video ad has a chance of going viral.